 You can find the full list of hash commands in the documentation.

-It is worth to note that small hashes (a few elements, not too big values) are encoded in special way in memory that make them very memory efficient.
+It is worth noting that small hashes (i.e., a few elements with small values) are encoded in special way in memory that make them very memory efficient.

 > sadd myset 1 2 3 (integer) 3 > smembers myset 1.
 3 2.
 1 3.
 2

-I added three elements to my set and told Redis to return back all the elements.
-As you can see they are not sorted, Redis is free to return the elements in any order at every call, since there is no contract with the user about elements ordering.
+Here I've added three elements to my set and told Redis to return all the elements.
+As you can see they are not sorted -- Redis is free to return the elements in any order at every call, since there is no contract with the user about element ordering.

-We have commands to test for membership.
-Does a given element exists?
+Redis has commands to test for membership.
+Does a given element exist?

 > sismember myset 3 (integer) 1 > sismember myset 30 (integer) 0